-Our failure to adequately and effectively staff our fulfillment centers, through third parties or with our own employees, and other operational constraints at our fulfillment centers could adversely affect our client experience and operating results.
+Our failure to adequately and effectively staff our fulfillment centers and other operational constraints at our fulfillment centers could adversely affect our client experience and operating results.

-We currently receive and distribute merchandise at seven fulfillment centers in the United States.
+We currently receive and distribute merchandise at six fulfillment centers in the United States.
 We also have a fulfillment center in the UK, which is operated by a third party.
 During the third quarter of our 2020 fiscal year, in response to the COVID-19 pandemic, we temporarily closed three of our fulfillment centers, offered our fulfillment center employees four weeks of paid time off, and reduced the maximum number of employees in each fulfillment center in order to implement social distancing protocols.
 These changes resulted in operational constraints, which in turn temporarily reduced our ability to ship merchandise to clients and earn revenue during the third quarter of our 2020 fiscal year.
-In fiscal year 2021, we experienced smaller, intermittent interruptions in connection with temporary closures of fulfillment centers and experienced an increase of COVID-19 cases in our fulfillment centers in connection with the Delta variant.
-Any future variants or surges of COVID-19 may cause increased cases among fulfillment center employees and negatively affect capacity at our fulfillment centers.
+In fiscal year 2021, we experienced smaller, intermittent interruptions in connection with temporary closures of fulfillment centers and experienced an increase of COVID-19 cases in our fulfillment centers.
+Any future surges of COVID-19 may cause increased cases among fulfillment center employees and negatively affect capacity at our fulfillment centers.

 Additionally, we recently experienced difficulty hiring employees in our fulfillment centers, which we attribute to COVID-19 concerns and to increased competition and rising wages for eCommerce fulfillment center workers.
 To address this, we increased wages in our fulfillment centers and implemented other policies in order to be more competitive in hiring employees.
 These wage increases impacted our operating results.
-We may continue to have difficulty hiring employees in fulfillment centers due to increased competition and we expect to continue to increase wages for our fulfillment center employees, as necessary, which would impact our operating results.
-These hiring difficulties have caused in the past and could in the future cause additional capacity constraints in our fulfillment centers.
-Capacity constraints in our fulfillment centers could affect the amount and types of inventory we have available to offer to clients, which will affect our results of operations.
-Surges in COVID-19 cases among fulfillment center employees could also affect the capacity of our fulfillment centers, and therefore our operating results.
+We may in the future have difficulty hiring employees in fulfillment centers due to increased competition or otherwise and we may have to increase wages for our fulfillment center employees, which would impact our operating results.
+These hiring difficulties have caused in the past and could in the future cause additional capacity constraints in our fulfillment centers could affect the amount and types of inventory we have available to offer to clients, which will affect our results of operations.
 Additionally, if we or our third-party partner are unable to adequately staff our fulfillment centers to meet demand, or if the cost of such staffing is higher than projected due to competition, mandated wage increases, regulatory changes, international expansion, or other factors, our operating results will be further harmed.